Machu Picchu thermal baths

 To reach Aguas Calientes from Cusco, it is the same way to go Machu Picchu.

 From Cusco, take a car to Ollantaytambo.
 Once in there, head to the Ollantaytambo train station that is so close (remember to purchase your train ticket beforehand).
 This is the only mode of transportation will take you to the Aguas Calientes station.
-From there you can walk to the thermal baths for two reasons, first, there is no transportation to that place, and second, the town is quite small, so you shouldn't have trouble finding your way around.
+From there you can walk to the Machu Picchu thermal baths for two reasons, first, there is no transportation to that place, and second, the town is quite small, so you shouldn't have trouble finding your way around.
 The second way, you can take the train stright to Aguas Calientes station from Cusco, but the diferente is the expensive train ticket also.

 Once in the town of Aguas Calientes, to get to the thermal baths, just follow the path opposite the current of the river that goes down in the middle of the city.
 This main avenue is called ‘Hermanos Ayar’.
 You will walk less than 1 kilometer away from the final train station and will locate the thermal baths.
 Good luck.